Gap Year Days 270 – 281

 The most well known of the bridges is the Dragon Bridge.
 There can be no mistaking this bridge as a Chinese dragon adorns it’s length.
 On the weekends (which we would unfortunately miss) the dragon shoots fire out of its mouth for the amusement of onlookers.

-Our next stop, Hoi An, was just 30km down the road from Danang, and while we were planning to catch a public bus between the two towns, our host had other ideas.
+Our next stop in Vietnam was Hoi An, just 30km down the road from Danang.
+We were planning to catch a public bus between the two towns, but our host had other ideas.
 He dropped us and another couple off in Hoi An for free.
 So we got free airport transfer and dinner on arrival, a huge breakfast each day, a tour around the city, a private room with ensuite then dropped off in Hoi An, all for the ridiculously cheap price of $28AUD($22USD) per day.

 When we were in Hoi An in January previously it was warm and sunny, warm enough for the kids to swim in the pool each day.
 While the wind had stopped, it was still cloudy, cold and every now and then there was rain.
 We had again booked to stay in a place with a pool, and didn’t get anywhere near it.
 I have to give a shout out to Vinci Villa Hoi An.
 They are the first place I have ever seen on Booking.com with a ten rating.
 And they did not disappoint.
 For the price they were absolutely amazing – $32AUD ($26USD) per night!